scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

   Virtual machines are widely used, but in an ad hoc manner.
-Members of the UC Berkeley D-Lab, Statistical Computing Facility (SCF), and Berkeley Research Computing (BRC) have engaged in a thorough evaluation of virtualization technologies before arriving at a solution that we feel stands to become a broadly useful strategy for constructing the Berkeley Common Environment [BCE]_.
+Members of the UC Berkeley D-Lab, Statistical Computing Facility (SCF), and Berkeley Research Computing (BRC) have evaluated a breadth of virtualization technologies and present a strategy for constructing the Berkeley Common Environment [BCE]_.
 We also provide a comparison with a successful, existing project, [OSGeo]_.